-Other than the addition of blueberry syrup, these smoked blueberry beanie weenies are pretty much your standard, awesome beanie weenies.
+Other than the addition of blueberry syrup, this smoked blueberry beanie weenie are pretty much your standard, awesome beanie weenies.
 It’s the syrup that’s the surprise.
 Since the syrup is fairly sweet I wasn’t real shy with the hot sauce.
 I wanted a little kick to go with the sweet.

 Even my un-smoked beans and weenies are different.
 Try them.

-- 1 (16 ounce) can great northern beans, drained and rinsed
+- 1 16 ounce great northern beans drained and rinsed

-- 1 (16 ounce) can light red kidney beans, drained and rinsed
+- 1 16 ounce light red kidney beans drained and rinsed

-- 1 (16 ounce) can dark red kidney beans, drained and rinsed
+- 1 16 ounce dark red kidney beans drained and rinsed

 - 1 tablespoon Kosher salt

 - Freshly ground black pepper to taste